 What are the main legal considerations when starting a new business?

 Do I know the regulatory and compliance requirements for my industry?
-Many industries have mandatory reporting, special licenses and permits and other regulations to protect consumers and ensure good business practices.
-It is essential that any new business owner researches their particular industry thoroughly or engages a qualified legal professional who is experienced in their area.
+Many industries have mandatory reporting, special licenses and permits and other business laws to protect consumers and ensure good business practices.
+It is essential for new business owners to research their industry thoroughly or engage with a qualified business lawyer.

 If I come into conflict with another party, how will I resolve the dispute?
-Many companies these days favour mediation and other alternative dispute resolution techniques, as they save on court costs and legal fees.
-Regardless, establishing a relationship with a lawyer who specialises in litigation and dispute resolution will give you a strong ally to go to if you
+Many companies these days favour mediation, arbitration and other alternative dispute resolution techniques, as they save on court costs and legal fees.
+Consider hiring a business lawyer who specialises in litigation and dispute resolution for cases like breach of contract.

-Do I have any intellectual property, and have I protected it?
-Intellectual property includes an invention, a trademark, a design, a brand or even the application of an idea - the main requirement is that it be something new and original, which you hold claim to.
-Due to the complexity and importance of the process, business founders without a legal background are strongly advised to engage an intellectual property lawyer to advise and assist them.
+Do I have any intellectual property and have I protected it?
+Intellectual property includes an invention, trademark, design, brand or even the application of an idea - the main requirement is that it be something new and original, which you hold claim to.
+Due to the complexity and importance of the process, business owners without a legal background are strongly advised to engage with an intellectual property lawyer for legal advice.

-Do I understand the competition, consumer and trade practices I am expected to conform to?
-There is a body of law which governs the practices of businesses in relation to their competitors, suppliers and consumers.
-The purpose of this law is to protect, enhance and extend competition by preventing dishonest and predatory business practices.
+Do I understand the competition, consumer and trade practices I must conform to?
+Under business law, there is a body of law which governs business practices in relation to their competitors, suppliers and consumers.
+This is to protect, enhance and extend competition by preventing dishonest and predatory business practices.
 For example, business owners are not allowed to enter agreements with competitors to reduce competition, nor are they allowed to form ‘cartels’ to control pricing or manipulate consumers.
 Before entering any contractual agreements with other companies, it is wise to seek legal advice to ensure the contract is legal and enforceable.